 Charlie’s original inspiration for creating bean to bar chocolate sparked in 2013.
-Charlie’s daughter, Sarah Burke, a fashion designer at MassArt in Boston at the time had just returned to the U.S after living and mentoring with fashion designer Zandra Rhodes in London.
+Charlie’s daughter, Sarah Burke, a fashion designer at MassArt in Boston at the time, had just returned to the U.S after living and mentoring with fashion designer Zandra Rhodes in London.
 Sarah’s endless palette of colourful ideas, marketing genius, and positive energy propelled BOHO towards its current journey.
 From then on followed the trip to Belize, meeting Taza, and eventually crafting chocolate from bean to bar.
-Today, both Sarah and Suzanne have moved on to other creative outlets, with Charlie running BOHO Chocolate.
+Today, Sarah has moved on to other creative outlets, with Charlie running BOHO Chocolate.

 We had a couple of questions we were keen to ask Charlie:

 What’s your background?
 Why and how did you get into chocolate?

 I’ve an MBA in business management with a focus on entrepreneurial thinking.
 I’ve been involved with chocolate and confections for over twenty-five years.
 I began my chocolate career in my twenties with three fine chocolate and confection stores.
 My interest in transparency, the origin of food, and sustainability is how I discovered bean-to-bar chocolate.
 In 2014 myself and my partner, Suzanne Forman, booked a trip to South America where we visited smallholder farms and cooperatives.
 There we learned first-hand about the challenges and process of working in cacao as well as the importance of social, economic, and financial sustainability.
 Full sustainability for all parties involved became the model and core of BOHO Chocolate’s business practices.

 What is the story behind your company name?